 Use: For the treatment of polyneuropathy of hereditary transthyretin-mediated amyloidosis in adults.

 What other drugs will affect inotersen?

-Inotersen can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Inotersen can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Tell your doctor about all your other medicines, especially:

 Frequently asked questions

 - Side effects